-- 18. A person ceases to be a director as soon as- - (a) that person ceases to be a director by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law; - (b) a bankruptcy order is made against that person; - (c) a composition is made with that person's creditors generally in satisfaction of that person's debts; - (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months; - (e) [paragraph omitted pursuant to The Mental Health (Discrimination) Act 2013] - (f) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms.
+18. A person ceases to be a director as soon as-

+(a) that person ceases to be a director by virtue of any provision of the Companies Act 2006 or is prohibited from being a director by law;

+(b) a bankruptcy order is made against that person;

+(c) a composition is made with that person's creditors generally in satisfaction of that person's debts;

+- (d) a registered medical practitioner who is treating that person gives a written opinion to the company stating that that person has become physically or mentally incapable of acting as a director and may remain so for more than three months; - (e) by reason of that person's mental health, a court makes an order which wholly or partly prevents that person from personally exercising any powers or rights which that person would otherwise have; - (f) notification is received by the company from the director that the director is resigning from office, and such resignation has taken effect in accordance with its terms.